Lucashfonseca123/appAutis/README.md

 # Hey Max
 ### Application developed to final paper of the Computer Engineering course at Universidade Estadual de Ponta Grossa.
-- Application designed for the development of people with autism.
+- Application designed for the cognitive development of people with autism.

 ### Technologies
 - React Native.